 |Program||Average Verbal||Average Quantitative|

-For Engineering, the Verbal score is in the 61st percentile and the Quantitative is in the 83rd.
-For Education the percentile ranks are 80th and 52nd respectively.
+For Engineering, the Verbal scores are in the 75th and 82nd percentiles and the Quantitative scores are in the 89th and 91st.
+For Education the percentile ranks are 72nd/75th and 47th/55th, respectively.

 Estimating UC Berkeley GRE scores in other disciplines

 Below is an estimated range of scores you could expect from Berkeley’s ranked programs.
 For more on the methodology behind the numbers, see Methodology. 🙂